openpreserve/jpylyzer/howto-prepare-release.md

 ## Steps in preparing a jpylyzer release

+### Before you start

+Some steps in the jpylyzer release process use Docker.
+In order to run Docker as a non-root user, it is helpful to create a Unix *docker* group.
+Steps (see also the more detailed discussion [here](https://docs.docker.com/install/linux/linux-postinstall/)):

+1. Create the *docker* group:

+    sudo groupadd docker

+1. Add the current user to the group:

+    sudo usermod -aG docker $USER

+1. Then log out and then log back in for the changes to take effect, or run the following command:

+    newgrp docker

+1. Verify that everything works by running the following test:

+    docker run hello-world

+### Jpylyzer release steps

 1. Make necessary changes to the code.

 1. Update version number in *jpylyzer.py*.